VenturaNotes/Knowledge/- Topics/bandwidth.md

 - In computer systems, the limit on the amount of data that can be sent through a particular channel.
 As a result of the increase in computer processing power, most systems now offer the option of transmitting text, voice, still pictures, and full video.
 Transmission systems installed only a few years ago to deal with simple text applications do not now have the bandwidth to carry all the data that is available.
 See BROADBAND.
 ## Source[^7]
 - $n$.
 The range of frequencies over which a sense organ or any other communication channel functions or responds.
 Thus the human auditory system responds within a bandwidth corresponding to the audibility range from about 16 hertz to 20,000 hertz (cycles per second).
 See also spectrum.
+## Source[^8]
+- (1) The band of frequencies occupied by a transmitted modulated signal (see MODULATION) and lying to each side of the carrier-wave frequency.
+The bandwidth of a transmission channel is a measure of the information-carrying capacity of the channel.
+- (2) The amount of deviation of frequency that an antenna array is capable of handling without a mismatch.
+- (3) The band of frequencies over which the power amplification in an amplifier falls within a specified fraction (usually one half) of the maximum value.
+- (4) See RECEIVER.
 ## References

 [^1]: https://answers.mak.ac.ug/network-connectivity/computer-networking-terminology